 - The student can make a project according to university standards

-Lectures, summaries/discussions, exercises, demos, and group work
+Lectures, summaries/discussions, exercises, demos, and group work with presentations

 Course responsible can be contacted on email.
 Relevant literature for all topics will be available on Canvas